 After you have selected the desired shape for the blank with the appropriate soft key, the control automatically initiates the workpiece blank definition process and prompts you to enter the required data.

-To define a cuboid-shaped blank, proceed as follows:
+To define a cuboid-shaped blank:

 - Press the soft key for the desired shape of the workpiece blank - ▶ Spindle axis Z Plane XY: Enter the active spindle axis.
 G17 is saved as default setting.
-Accept with the ENT key - ► Workpiece blank definition: Minimum X: Enter the smallest X coordinate of the blank relative to the preset (e.g., 0), and confirm with the ENT key - ► Workpiece blank definition: Minimum Y: Enter the smallest Y coordinate of the blank relative to the preset (e.g., 0), and confirm with the ENT key - ► Workpiece blank definition: Minimum Z: Enter the smallest Z coordinate of the blank relative to the preset (e.g., -40), and confirm with the ENT key - ► Workpiece blank definition: Maximum X: Enter the largest X coordinate of the blank relative to the preset (e.g., 100), and confirm with the ENT key - ► Workpiece blank definition: Maximum Y: Enter the largest Y coordinate of the blank relative to the preset (e.g., 100), and confirm with the ENT key - ► Workpiece blank definition: Maximum Z: Enter the largest Z coordinate of the blank relative to the preset (e.g., 0), and confirm with the ENT key - > The control ends the dialog.
+Accept with the ENT key - ► Workpiece blank def.: minimum X: Enter the smallest X coordinate of the blank relative to the preset, e.g. 0, and confirm with the ENT key - ► Workpiece blank def.: minimum Y: Enter the smallest Y coordinate of the blank relative to the preset, e.g. 0, and confirm with the ENT key - ► Workpiece blank def.: minimum Z: Enter the smallest Z coordinate of the blank relative to the preset, e.g. -40, and confirm with the ENT key - ► Workpiece blank def.: maximum X: Enter the largest X coordinate of the blank relative to the preset, e.g. 100, and confirm with the ENT key - ► Workpiece blank def.: maximum Y: Enter the largest Y coordinate of the blank relative to the preset, e.g. 100, and confirm with the ENT key - ► Workpiece blank def.: maximum Z: Enter the largest Z coordinate of the blank relative to the preset, e.g. 0, and confirm with the ENT key - > The control ends the dialog.

 %NEW G71

 N10 G30 G17 X+0 Y+0 Z-40

 N20 G31 X+100 Y+100 Z+0

-N9999999 %NEW G71
+N99999999 %NEW G71